 HVAC efficiency standards are increasing next year, so now’s an ideal time to explore your options.
 Various companies, organizations and even government entities are extending rebates in 2023 to help everyone acquire a new, high-efficiency HVAC system.

 Receive a Tax Rebate by Installing a High Efficiency Furnace

 Many manufacturers of high-efficiency furnaces provide rebates for a new system.
 These furnaces feature energy-efficient components like variable-speed blower motors, which allow the thermostat to fine-tune how much heating is generated.
 It’s an easy way to reduce energy use overall.
 Local utilities also share furnace rebates because less energy use translates to less strain on the local energy grid.

 The government’s ENERGY STAR® program is also recommended for acquiring a furnace rebate.
 You can type in your ZIP Code to see which rebates you might be approved for.
 Equipment displaying the ENERGY STAR® rating means it meets your region’s standards for energy-efficient comfort.

 Rebates for Air Conditioning Systems

 A lot of of the same rebates for high-efficiency furnaces are also useful for air conditioners.
 You can save hundreds on new installation for a system from a leading brand like Lennox.
 Just consult your local utility companies to learn which makes and models are entitled.
 In addition, you can often bundle federal and local rebates for even greater savings.
 Don’t hesitate to see what all you can find, because it can quickly add up to 10% of a new, high-efficiency AC system

 Potential Rebates for Smart Thermostats

-Additional Ways to Save: Tax Credits for Energy-Efficient Equipment and Home Improvement Projects
+Additional Incentives: Tax Credits for Energy-Efficient Equipment and Home Improvement Projects

 New Legislation for Heat Pump Rebates